UAmsterdam/IR/replication/readme.md

 # CRF Model Training and Evaluation

--- REPLICATED ORIGINAL PAPER CODE IN PYTHON FOR CRFSuite (PA)
+## Overview

-In this experiment we have used Conditional Random Fields (CRF) to perform sequence learning tasks.
-The process involves generating data folds from structured input data and then training the CRF model to evaluate the results based on precision, recall, and F1-score both at the sentence and annotation levels.
+This project replicates the original paper’s implementation of Conditional Random Fields (CRF) for sequence learning tasks, translated into Python using CRFSuite.
+The process involves generating data folds from structured input data and training the CRF model to evaluate results based on precision, recall, and F1-score at both sentence and annotation levels.

-### Requirements
+## Requirements

-Software and Libraries
+### Software and Libraries
-Python 3.x
+- Python 3.x
-Scikit-learn
+- Scikit-learn
-sklearn-crfsuite
+- sklearn-crfsuite

-Installing Python Libraries
+### Installing Python Libraries

 Install the required Python libraries using pip:

 ```bash
 pip install scikit-learn
 pip install sklearn-crfsuite